OCFL/extensions/docs/NNNN-direct-clean-path-layout.md

     3. Remove leading spaces, `-` and `~` / remove trailing spaces
     4. If part only contains periods, replace first period (`.`) with `replacementString`
     5. Remove part completely, if its length is 0
-    6. Check length of part according to `maxFilenameLen`
+    6. When length of part is larger than `maxFilenameLen` use fallback function and return
 4. Join the parts with path separator `/`
-5. Check length of result according `maxPathnameLen`
+5. When length of result is larger than `maxPathnameLen` use fallback function and return

+### Fallback function

+1. Create digest with `fallbackDigestAlgorithm` from initial parameter as lower case hex string
+2. When digest is longer than `maxFilenameLen` add folder separator `/` after `maxFilenameLen` (character or byte based) until all parts are smaller or equal `maxFilenameLen`
+3. Prepend `fallbackSubdirs` number of digest characters as prefix folders with separator `/`
+4. Prepend `fallbackFolder` with separator `/`

 ## Examples